Shopping guide - Japan - Asia

 Shopping in Hiroshima

-Hiroshima works best when you let Peace Park come first and Miyajima stay separate.
+Hiroshima usually works better if you let Peace Park come first and Miyajima stay separate.
 The city is calmer and more affecting when its history day and its island day do not compete for the same emotional or logistical space.
+Choose the first move clearly, then add only the details that support that same day.

 Best time: March to May and October to November for the best walking weather and cleaner day-trip logic.